4th Infantry Regiment (United States): OPFOR role

 On 16 November 1990, 1st Battalion, 4th Infantry was assigned as the Opposing Force (OPFOR) at the Joint Multinational Readiness Center, Hohenfels, Germany.
 The battalion consists of three rifle companies, a tank company, a Combat Support Company, and a headquarters and headquarters company.
 The combat support company was disbanded in 1995 and the platoons reassigned to the HHC.
 In order to support the USAREUR commander's training strategy the battalion portrays a brigade tactical group or an insurgency that challenges all the battlefield operating systems of rotational units in force-on-force situations.

-The battalion has trained units deploying to Bosnia, Kosovo, Iraqi, and Afghanistan during high intensity conflict rotations, and mission readiness exercises.
+The battalion has trained units deploying to Bosnia, Kosovo, Iraq, and Afghanistan, during high intensity conflict rotations, and mission readiness exercises.
 Additionally, the battalion has deployed forces to other countries to take part in training exercises to include the training of security forces for the 2004 Summer Olympics in Athens, Greece.

 In addition to its OPFOR mission, the battalion has the same training requirements as other infantry battalions in the army.
 The battalion conducts squad external evaluations, tank gunnery, antitank gunnery, training for urban operations, marksmanship, and live fire exercises.